-Day 4: Site Visits: Center for Women's Studies; Amnesty International; dinner with host families
+Day 4: Site Visits: Center for Women's Studies; dinner with host families

-Day 7: Travel back to Rabat; site visits and discussions with NGOs
+Day 6: Site visits and discussions with NGOs

 Day 9: Travel to Casablanca; visit Hassan II mosque; Meet with members of Solidarite Feminine; lunch with single mothers from Solidarite Feminine; stay in hotel